Rocky Johnson: Retirement

 After retiring in 1991, Johnson, along with Pat Patterson, trained his son Dwayne to wrestle.
 While he initially resisted his son's entry into what he knew to be an extremely difficult business, Johnson agreed to train him on the condition that he would not go easy on him.
 Johnson was instrumental in getting Dwayne (later dubbed "Rocky Maivia" after both Rocky Johnson's and Peter Maivia's ring names) signed to a WWF developmental deal.
 Initially, Johnson had an on-camera presence at his son's matches, and jumped into the ring on his behalf after he was attacked by The Sultan and The Iron Sheik at WrestleMania 13.
 Johnson was not seen on-camera again after the Rocky Maivia character flopped, and soon Dwayne achieved crossover popularity as a cocky heel, The Rock.

+On June 14, 2001, Johnson came out of retirement teaming with Jimmy Valiant, defeating Buddy Landel and Billy Joe Travis at Clash Of The Legends in Memphis.

 In early 2003, Johnson was hired as a trainer for the WWE developmental territory, Ohio Valley Wrestling, but was fired in May.
 He made a return to the ring, and defeated Mabel in a boxing match at Memphis Wrestling on November 29, 2003.
+His last match was on March 27, 2004 against Bill Dundee in a draw in Memphis.

 On February 25, 2008, Johnson was announced as an inductee into the WWE Hall of Fame along with his father-in-law, "High Chief" Peter Maivia.
 Both Johnson and his father-in-law were inducted into the Hall of Fame on March 29, 2008, by his son, The Rock.

 On December 20, 2019, Johnson joined the board of directors of the International Pro Wrestling Hall of Fame.